WHAT IS PYTHON?: AN INTRODUCTION

 Named after the classic British comedy troupe Monty Python, Python is a general-purpose, interpreted, object-oriented, high-level programming language with dynamic semantics.
 That’s a bit of a mouthful, so let’s break it down.

-Web applications – Popular frameworks like Django and Flask are written in Python.
+Web applications: Popular frameworks like the Django web application and Flask are written in Python.

-Python is an interpreted language, meaning Python code must be run using the Python interpreter.
+Python is an interpreted language, meaning Python program code must be run using the Python interpreter.

 Traditional programming languages like C/C++ are compiled, meaning that before it can be run, the human-readable code is passed into a compiler (special program) to generate machine code — a series of bytes providing specific instructions to specific types of processors.
 However, Python is different.
 Since it’s an interpreted programming language, each line of human-readable code is passed to an interpreter that converts it to machine code at run time.